kashifkhan0771/utils/readME.md

 }
 ```

-## Future Enhancements
-- Additional utilities for common string, slice, and map operations.
-- Customizable context key types and extended error handling.
-- Support for advanced encryption methods.

 # Contributions
 Contributions to this project are welcome!
-If you would like to contribute, please feel free to:
+If you would like to contribute, please feel free to open a PR.

-1. Fork the Repository: Clone your fork locally.
-2. Create a Branch: Work on your feature or fix in a new branch.
-3. Make Changes and Test: Implement your changes and test thoroughly.
-4. Submit a Pull Request: Open a PR for review and discussion.
-5. Check the [Issues](https://github.com/kashifkhan0771/utils/issues) page for tasks to tackle or ideas to suggest.
-6. Check the [Discussions](https://github.com/kashifkhan0771/utils/discussions) page for ongoing discussions and add share your thoughts.
+Please read the [Contribution Guide](/CONTRIBUTING.md) before opening any new pull request

 Together, we can make Utils even better for the Go community!